SuDIS-ZJU/SuDIS-ZJU.github.io/content/authors/jyc/_index.md

 ---
 # Display name
-title: 吕川一
+title: 季奕丞

-draft: false

-grad: 2

 # Full name (for SEO)
-first_name: 川一
+first_name: 奕丞
-last_name: 吕
+last_name: 季

+grad: 0 # 年级

 # Username (this should match the folder name)
 authors:
-  - lcy
+  - jyc

 # Is this the primary user of the site?
 superuser: false

 # Role/position

-role: Master's
+role: Phd Student

 # Organizations/Affiliations
 organizations:
   - name: Zhejiang University